Boys’ basketball notebook: Alburnett a threat, even in a bigger class

 Alburnett graduated its leading scorer from last season, Andrew Ossman being the only Pirate who averaged double figures in points.
 But Christopherson said he still had an inkling this team would be successful.

 Junior Braydon Osborn has stepped into the lead scorer’s role expertly, averaging 18.7 points and a team-best 7.7 rebounds per game.
-Junior guard Jordan Caton is next with 14.5 points.
+Junior guard Jordan Caton is next at 14.5 points.

 Alburnett goes eight deep in its rotation, with significant contributions coming from Mason, Adam and Matthew Neighbor, Grayson Carolan and Payton Baker.